TAROT HAS BEEN RESCHEDULED TO THE 10TH OF JUNE, 2022.

-All tickets that have been purchased for the April date are automatically eligible for this new date.
+All tickets that have been purchased previously are automatically eligible for this new date.
 Patrons will not need to do anything or make any changes to their booking.

 However, if you will not be able to attend this new date, tickets can easily be refunded.
 If you wish to have your tickets refunded, please fill out our contact form on our website, and we will endeavour to refund your tickets as soon as possible.